oceantracker/oceantracker/installing/installing.md

     ``cd ./oceantracker``

 3. Manually build a Conda environment

         ``conda create -n oceantracker python=3.10``

-    Note: Oceantracker will work in Python 3.11 and 3.12, Python version 3.10 is preferred, as currently  not all required external imported  packages for plotting work in 3.11
+    Note: - Oceantracker will work in Python 3.11 and 3.12, Python version 3.10 is preferred, as currently  not all required external imported  packages for plotting work in 3.11
+-     -  may need to run Conda as Admin widows or mode

     Activate new environment

         ``conda activate oceantracker``

    Then install these packages

    ``conda install conda-forge::numba=0.56.4``  if using python 3.10